nova-video-player/aos-AVP/README.md

 ## Support community and chat room

 [NovaVideoPlayer reddit community](https://www.reddit.com/r/NovaVideoPlayer) community is used as the support community for the Nova Video Player application.
-It is possible to chat with Nova Video Player developers on #novavideoplayer liberachat IRC channel (https://web.libera.chat/).
+It is possible to chat with Nova Video Player developers on [#novavideoplayer liberachat IRC channel](https://web.libera.chat/).